tenfef/SlashCSS/content/docs/module/dropdown.md

 +++
-title = "Dropdown"
+title = "Dropdown DONE"
 date = "2018-04-11T09:16:45+12:00"
 draft = false
 description = "A dropdown menu is a toggleable menu that allows the user to choose one value from a predefined content."
 +++

 ##### Basic Usage

 The dropdown component is defined with the `dropdown` class and is initialized with javascript.
+You can enable hover toggle with the `:hover` modifier.

 <div class="dropdown dropdown:hover margin-bottom:2">
   <div class="dropdown/toggle" title="Menu">
-    <a class="button">Toggle Menu</a>
+    <a class="button button-style:outline button-grow:1">Toggle Menu</a>
   </div>
   <div class="dropdown/content">
     <div class="dropdown/body">
       <a class="dropdown/item">
-        Menu Item
+        Menu Item A
       </a>
       <a class="dropdown/item">
-        Menu
+        Menu Item B
       </a>
       <a class="dropdown/item">
-        Settings
+        Menu Item C
       </a>
       <a class="dropdown/item">
-        Search
+        Menu Item D
       </a>
     </div>
   </div>
 </div>

 {{% codeblock key="language" definition="html" margin="bottom" %}}
 ```html